rdenise/rdenise.github.io/_research/archaic.md

 ![Taxonomic profiling and validation](/assets/images/archaic/fig3_aDNA.png)

-*Figure 2: Taxonomic profiling and validation of viral species from ancient samples.
+*Taxonomic profiling and validation of viral species from ancient samples.
 The process highlights the reduction in potential viral species after rigorous validation.*

 ## Conclusion